 Travel to Umeå

 Getting around in Umeå

 The bus company is called Ultra and please observe that you cannot pay cash on the bus.
 Use card, the Ultra vill mer app or visit their office at Vasaplan Umeå.
 All buses pass stop at Vasaplan (In close approximity to the Mimer Elite hotel).

 Housing in Umeå

 There are mosly hotels in the city center, and hotels are pre-booked for the participants of the conference.
-More information will be provided in conjunction with the opeing of the registration, in the end of March.
+More information.

 More about Umeå: Visit Umeå